-I work with writers, scholars, curators, and institutions on articles, books, web sites, exhibitions, and other projects focused on the arts and culture of Bali.
-I also advise museums, universities, foundations, and individuals, as well as media and technology start-ups, on strategic communications.
+I work with writers, scholars, curators, and institutions on articles, books, web sites, exhibitions, foundation grants, and other projects focused on the arts and culture of Bali.
+I also advise universities, foundations, museums, and individuals, as well as media and technology start-ups, on strategic communications.

-Since 2013, I’ve developed, curated, or advised on four exhibitions of Balinese art.
-The first was "Ketut Madra and 100 Years of Balinese Wayang Painting" at Ubud’s Museum Puri Lukisan.
+Since 1974, I’ve developed and curated six exhibitions of Balinese art.
+The first was “Legendary Paintings of Bali” at Harvard’s Fogg Art Museum soon after I returned from Indonesia, followed quickly by two smaller shows in other venues.
+More recently, “Ketut Madra and 100 Years of Balinese Wayang Painting” went up at the Ubud’s Museum Puri Lukisan in September 2013.
 The following year, I worked with Soemantri Widagdo and Bruce Carpenter on their exhibition and catalogue, “Lempad of Bali: The Illuminating Line,” at the same museum.
-Two years later in 2016, the Indonesian Consulate in New York hosted “The Storytelling Art of Bali,” with 21 paintings, mostly created in the village of Kamasan in the 19th and 20th centuries.
-Recently, I was an informal adviser and loaned a painting to the exhibition “Fabricating Power in Balinese Textiles,” curated by Urmila Mohan at the Bard Graduate Center in New York.
+In 2016, the Indonesian Consulate in New York invited and hosted “The Storytelling Art of Bali,” with 21 paintings, mostly created in the village of Kamasan in the 19th and 20th centuries.

 How I got here: An abbreviated account of key elements of my first year in Bali

 *This should be at the top.
 This page can be chronological?*